Click to grab your free copy of our Garden Tools Cheat Sheet!

 21. Sunflower Trellis

-Sunflowers look elegant interwoven in a wooden trellis like this one.
+Sunflowers look elegant on a wooden trellis like this one.
 Don't be afraid to go vertical with your sunflower garden scheme.

 22. Fence Liner